 The Isles of Lewis and Harris are the northernmost island in the chain of islands called the Outer Hebrides or the Western Isles, that string alongside the northwest coast of Scotland.
 Although Harris and Lewis are often referred to as separate isles they’re actually one island, split by historical convention and their differing landscapes.

-I was far from disappointed when I finally made the journey by ferry from Ullapool to Stornaway and spent a week exploring Scotland’s largest island.
+I was far from disappointed when I finally made the journey by ferry from Ullapool to Stornoway and spent a week exploring Scotland’s largest island.
 Lewis and Harris are a dream come true!

 Here are 11 reasons why they should be on your list of places to see in Scotland.